emmahyde/thinking-patterns/README.md

 ```

 ### 15. Temporal Thinking - Rails Background Job Pipeline
+#### User Prompt
+> "Our Rails app's background job pipeline for user uploads is unreliable, with about 15% of jobs failing or getting stuck.
+The process involves a virus scan, image processing, CDN upload, and notifications.
+Can you help me model this entire process as a state machine to identify the bottlenecks and failure points?"

 ```ruby
 # Modeling async job processing pipeline with failure handling
 const response = await mcp.callTool("temporal_thinking", {